zed-industries/docs/configuration/configuring-zed.md

    "alternate_scroll": "off",
    ```

-### Terminal: Enviroment Variables
+### Terminal: Environment Variables

 Any key-value pairs added to this object will be added to the terminal's
-enviroment.
-Keys must be unique, use `:` to seperate multiple values in a single variable:
+environment.
+Keys must be unique, use `:` to separate multiple values in a single variable:

 ```json
 "env": {